Last updated: November 14, 2021

 - Public Databases, Credit Bureaus & ID Verification Partners in order to verify your identity in accordance with applicable law.
 ID verification partners such as Experian use a combination of government records and publicly available information about you to verify your identity.
 Such information may include your name, address, job role, public employment profile, credit history, status on any sanction’s lists maintained by public authorities, and other relevant data.

-- Blockchain Data to ensure parties using our Services are not engaged in illegal or prohibited activity and to analyze transaction trends for research and development purposes.
+- Distributed ledger Data to ensure parties using our Services are not engaged in illegal or prohibited activity and to analyze transaction trends for research and development purposes.

 - Marketing Partners & Resellers so that we can better understand which of our Services may be of interest to you.